Getting Started with Streaming API

 Processing the streaming API data

-Aruba Central uses the Protocol Buffers for the data transferred in streaming API.
+HPE Aruba Networking Central uses the Protocol Buffers for the data transferred in streaming API.
 Protocol buffers are a flexible, efficient and automated mechanism for serializing structured data.
 It is faster and efficient to transport over the network compared to other data formats such as XML/JSON.

 Proto Files

-The structure or format of the data is described in the .proto file in the protocol buffer language.
-Data from the Aruba Central (publisher) was serialized using this .proto file.
+file.
 Thus the same file should be used to de-serialize the data by the WSS client (subscriber).

 Each file consists of multiple messages.
 The smaller messages can be nested to form larger messages.
-Each message consists of message fields and they are of type required, optional and repeated.
+Each message consists of message fields and they are of type required, optional and repeated

-• required field type consists of one message and will be available every time this message is received.
+- required field type consists of one message and will be available every time this message is received.

-• optional field type consists of one message and is optional.
+- optional field type consists of one message and is optional.
 It may or may not be available in every received message.

-• repeated field type consists of multiple messages (a list of messages).
+- repeated field type consists of multiple messages (a list of messages).

-In Aruba Central Streaming API, there is a top level .proto file used as basis for every topic.
+file used as basis for every topic.
 It consists of the metadata and the actual data.
-The top level proto file can be downloaded from the streaming API page by click on the link Streaming Protobuf Definition.
-The actual data varies for every Topic.
-The .proto files are available for every streaming Topic.
-It can be downloaded by clicking the Download button next to every Topic as shown in the above image.
+The top level proto file can be downloaded from the streaming API page by click on the link Streaming Protobuf Definition

-Before the .proto files can be used, it should be compiled based on the programming language used.
+files can be used, it should be compiled based on the programming language used.
 For more information, refer the tutorial section of the protocol buffer documentation and select a programming language.

 Deserialize streaming data